holgerimbery/ttn-gateway-containers/README.md

 - [Credits](#credits)

 <!-- TOC END -->
+# Modification
+- updated syntax to use most recent version of prometheus exporter
+- integration of balena ```wifi connect``` to change the wifi connection in the field.
+    - Please add: environment variable ```PORTAL_PASSPHRASE``` with a password to your Application Settiings

 # Introduction
 This is a Docker setup for a TTN Gateway Connector on Raspberry Pi.